5 Reasons to Love Fresh-Cut Holiday Greenery

 Fresh-Cut Greenery is Low-Maintenance

 Live greenery requires little care to last through the holidays and beyond.
 Before displaying, fill a galvanized utility tub with water and quickly submerge the evergreens.
 Pull them out and let dry.
-If the garland or wreath has bows or embellishments or lights on it, do not submerge, instead gently mist with a spray bottle filled with water.
+If your garland or wreath has bows or embellishments or lights on it, do not submerge.
+Instead, gently mist with a spray bottle filled with water.

 Before bringing your greenery indoors, keep in mind that some popular plants for holiday decorating may present poisoning hazards for small children and pets.
 Berries on hollies and mistletoe are toxic, for example.
 Keep these plants out of reach of children and pets.
 For more information on plants and pets, check with the American Society for the Prevention of Cruelty to Animals (ASPCA).

-Enjoy the beauty of fresh greenery around your home this holiday season.
+Enjoy the beauty of fresh-cut holiday greenery around your home this Christmas season.
 When you need the right wreath, garland or live tree, visit The Home Depot to stock up for the holidays.
 We also deliver online orders when and where you need them.